-Developer shall have the right to make a filing with the Commission, under Section 205 of the Federal Power Act, for approval of its costs associated with implementation of the project.
-The filing of the Transmission Owner or Other Developer must be consistent with its project proposal made to and evaluated by the ISO under Section 31.5.4 of this Attachment Y. The period for cost recovery, if any cost recovery is approved, will be determined by the Commission and will begin if and when the project begins commercial operation.
+Developer shall have the right to make a filing with the Commission, under

+Section 205 of the Federal Power Act, for approval of its costs associated with implementation of the project.
+The filing of the Transmission Owner or Other Developer must be consistent with its project proposal made to and evaluated by the ISO under Section 31.5.4 of this Attachment Y. Costs will be recovered when the project is completed pursuant to a rate schedule filed with and accepted by the Commission in accordance with the cost recovery requirements set forth in this Section, or as otherwise determined by the Commission.
+The period for cost recovery, if any cost recovery is approved, will be determined by the Commission and will begin if and when the project begins commercial operation.
 Upon request by NYPA, the ISO will make a filing on behalf of NYPA.

-31.5.6.5 For a regulated transmission project that is implemented to meet a transmission need driven by a Public Policy Requirement, the Transmission Owner or Other Developer shall have the right to make a filing with the Commission under Section 205 of the Federal Power Act, for approval of its costs associated with implementation of the project.
-The filing of the Transmission Owner or Other Developer must be consistent with its project proposal made to and evaluated by the ISO under Section 31.4 of this Attachment Y, as approved by the NYPSC.
-The period for cost recovery, if any cost recovery is approved, will be determined by the Commission and will begin if and when the project begins commercial operation.
-Such cost recovery will include reasonable costs incurred, by the Transmission Owner or Other Developer, to provide a more detailed study or cost estimate for such project at the request of the NYPSC, and to prepare the application required to comply with New York Public Service Law Article VII, or any successor statute, and to seek other necessary authorizations.
+transmission need driven by a Public Policy Transmission NeedRequirement, the Transmission Owner or Other Developer shall have the right to make a filing with the Commission under Section 205 of the Federal Power Act, for approval of its costs associated with implementation of the project.
+The filing of the Transmission Owner or Other Developer must be consistent with its project proposal made submitted to, and evaluated by and selected by the ISO under Section 31.4 of this Attachment Y, as approved by the NYPSC.
+The period for cost recovery, if any cost recovery is approved, will be determined by the Commission and will begin if and when the project is completedbegins commercial operation, or as otherwise determined by the Commission.
+Such cost recovery will include reasonable costs incurred, by the Transmission Owner or Other Developer, to provide a more detailed study or cost estimate for such project at the request of the NYPSC, and to prepare the application required to comply with New York Public Service Law Article VII, or any successor statute or any other applicable permits, and to seek other necessary authorizations.

 If the appropriate federal, state or local agency(ies) either does not approve a necessary authorization, or approves and later withdraws authorization, for the project, all of the necessary and reasonable costs incurred and commitments made up to the final federal, state or local regulatory decision, including reasonable and necessary expenses incurred to implement an orderly termination of the project, will be recoverable by the Transmission Owner or Other Developer.

 Upon request by NYPA, the ISO will make a filing on behalf of NYPA.